Random field theory-based p-values: A review of the SPM implementation

-RFP is a highly sophisticated and computationally efficient mathematical framework and has repeatedly been validated empirically \citep[e.g.,][]{Hayasaka2003,Flandin2017}.
-In the field of statistics, RFP probably constitutes the most original and most advanced contribution of the neuroimaging community \citep{Adler2015}, while in the neuroimaging field itself, RFP likely constitutes the most routinely used statistical inference strategy \citep{Cobidas2016}.
-Nonetheless, in the following, we will point to a few mathematical and statistical issues that may be elaborated on in the further refinement of RFP.
+RFT is a highly sophisticated and computationally efficient mathematical framework and has repeatedly been validated empirically \citep[e.g.,][]{Hayasaka2003, Flandin2017, davenport_expected_2021}.
+In the field of statistics, RFT probably constitutes the most original and most advanced contribution of the neuroimaging community \citep{Adler2015}, while in the neuroimaging field itself, RFT likely constitutes the most routinely used statistical inference strategy \citep{Cobidas2016}.
+Nonetheless, in the following, we will point to a few mathematical and statistical issues that may be elaborated on in the further refinement of RFT.

 First, from a mathematical perspective, it may be desirable to establish formal justifications for the distribution of the number of clusters within an excursion set and the distribution of the volume of clusters within an excursion set.
 As noted by \citet{Adler1981} and discussed in \autoref{sec:probabilistic_properties}, the currently used parametric forms appear to lack formal proofs.
 Similarly, it may be a worthwhile endeavour to mathematically model the conditional probabilistic structure of the number of clusters and their associated volumes more explicitly.
 At present, it is assumed that the expected number of clusters and the expected volume of a cluster are independent (cf. eq. \eqref{eq:k_u_expectation}).
 This appears to be a rather strong assumption, given the finite size of the search space.
 Finally, following \citet{Taylor2007}, it would be desirable to formally delineate some additional qualitative properties of the FWHM estimators implemented in SPM.
 The currently available reference in this regard, \citet{Worsley1996c}, appears to be somewhat outdated and superseded by the de-facto estimation of the FWHMs based on standardized, rather than normalized, residuals.
-Please note that given the approximative nature of the entire RFP framework and its repeated empirical validation, we do not mean to imply by these suggestions that RFP as it stands is fundamentally flawed, but that these foundations could be elaborated on to further ground the approach mathematically.
+Please note that given the approximative nature of the entire RFT framework and its repeated empirical validation, we do not mean to imply by these suggestions that RFT as it stands is fundamentally flawed, but that these foundations could be elaborated on to further ground the approach mathematically.